jaegertracing/jaeger/docs/deployment.md

 ### Discovery System Integration

-The agents can connect point to point to a single collector address, which could be load balanced by another infrastructure component (e.g. DNS) across multilpe collectors.
+The agents can connect point to point to a single collector address, which could be load balanced by another infrastructure component (e.g. DNS) across multiple collectors.
 The agent can also be configured with a static list of collector addresses.

 In the future we will support different service discovery systems to dynamically load balance